Yangmei District: Rail

 Yangmei has four railway stations (from north to south): Puxin, Yangmei, Fugang and Xinfu.
 The railway is a convenient route for commuters in Yangmei.

-Taiwan High Speed Rail passes through the central part of the district, but there is no planned station.
+The Taiwan High Speed Rail passes through the central part of the district, but there is no planned station.

 Road

-Bus station in the district is Yangmei Bus Station of Hsinchu Bus.
+The main bus station in the district is Yangmei Bus Station of Hsinchu Bus.
 Yangmei is served by National Highway No. 1.
-Generally, it is about 50 minutes driving time to Taipei City.
-Provincial Highway 1 also serve the town, so that the transportation system is convenient for travelers.
+Generally, it takes about 50 minutes of driving time to get to Taipei City.
+Provincial Highway 1 also serves the town, so that the transportation system is convenient for travelers.